mbarnettHMX/beneficial-ownership-engine/README.md

 ## Getting Started

+There are two deployment options for the Beneficial Ownership Engine:

+    (1) Azure Synapse deployment, and
+    (2) Local deployment.
+For Azure Synapse deployment refer to the Synapse Deployment Instruction document.
+For local deployment on a laptop, desktop, or virtual machine, follow the instructions in the sections below.

+### Local Deployment Instructions

-To run the pipeline locally, ensure that you have Docker installed and running on your machine.
+To run the Beneficial Ownership Engine processing pipeline locally, ensure that you have Docker installed and running on your machine.
 You can find instructions for installing Docker [here](https://docs.docker.com/engine/install/),

 ### Pipeline

 To configure the pipeline, specify the pipeline configuration using two json files:

 - Pipeline config: Specify steps to be executed in the pipeline.
 An example pipeline config can be found in `transparency-engine-main\python\transparency-engine\samples\config\pipeline.json`
 - Steps config: Specify configurations for each step of the pipeline.
 An example steps config can be found in `transparency-engine-main\python\transparency-engine\samples\config\steps.json`

 To launch the pipeline's Docker container, execute the following command from the root of the project:

 ```bash
 docker build Dockerfile -t transparency-engine
 docker run -it transparency-engine
 ```

 To run the pipeline, once in Docker interactive mode, execute the following command from the `python/transparency-engine` folder:

 ```bash
 poetry run python transparency_engine/main.py --config pipeline.json --steps steps.json
 ```